opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### How will Dynamic TAO affect subnet governance (weight-setting)?

-Each validator’s weight in the subnet is a function of the TAO staked to them on the subnet plus the TAO staked to them in Subnet Zero, with the value of the TAO being multiplied by the TAO weight, which is between 0 and 1.
+Each validator’s weight in the subnet is a function of the alpha staked to them on the subnet, plus the TAO staked to them in Subnet Zero, with the value of the TAO being multiplied by the TAO weight, which is between 0 and 1.

 See [validator stake weight](./dtao-guide.md#walidator-stake-weight).